 Bone grafting and ridge preservation procedures rely on creating a well-defined space to contain the graft material.
 A periosteal elevator is used to meticulously lift the periosteum and create a soft tissue pouch over the bony defect.
 This ensures the particulate graft or membrane is held securely against the host bone, a critical factor for successful integration and new bone formation.
 A clean, atraumatic elevation also helps maintain the vitality of the flap, ensuring it has an adequate blood supply to support the graft during the healing phase.
 The robust design of instruments in the Hexa Series provides the leverage needed for these demanding surgical tasks.

-Facilitating Sinus Lift Procedures
+How They Assist in Sinus Lift Procedures

 For sinus augmentation procedures, particularly a lateral window approach, the periosteal elevator plays a crucial role in initial access.
 After making an incision over the lateral wall of the maxillary sinus, the elevator is used to reflect a full-thickness flap, exposing the bone.
 This step must be performed with exceptional care to maintain tissue integrity.
 Once the bony window is created, specialized sinus lift elevators are used to gently separate the Schneiderian membrane from the sinus floor.
 However, the initial flap reflection sets the stage for the entire procedure.
 Using a precise and well-controlled instrument is essential to avoid complications and ensure a clear, accessible surgical field.